|Nutritional Guidelines (per serving)|

 - Optional: salt

-- Cut fat trimmings into small pieces (1/4 inch square).
-If they still have a little meat on them, that's OK.
+Cut fat trimmings into small pieces (1/4 inch square).
+If they still have a little meat on them, that is fine.

-- If you are adding the apple and onion, peel both, chop fine and add at this time.
+If you are adding the apple and onion, peel them both, finely chop, and add at this time.
 Keep cooking the fat until the apple starts to turn golden brown, 15 minutes or more.

-- Pour into a crock but do not use glass as the hot fat could cause it to shatter.
-If you would like smooth schmalz, pour it through a sieve or even cheesecloth, to remove all the browned bits.
+Pour into a crock for storage.
+Do not use glass as the hot fat could cause it to shatter.
+If you would like smooth schmalz, pour it through a sieve or even cheesecloth to remove all the browned bits.
 Cool completely.

-- Keep the lard in a cool spot.
-It will keep for many weeks unrefrigerated and eve longer when refrigerated.
+Keep the lard in a cool spot.
+It will keep for many weeks unrefrigerated and even longer when refrigerated.